-Facebook Reach is one of the metrics you hear about a lot when it comes to Facebook reporting.
+Facebook Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is one of the metrics you hear about a lot when it comes to Facebook reporting.
 When we report on Facebook Reach, there are two main classifications to remember – Facebook Page Reach and Facebook Post Reach.

 Facebook Page Reach tends to be the least troublesome of the two, so let’s start here first.

 Properly understanding reach tends to be a source of confusion for many marketers, particularly when it comes to reporting on Organic Facebook Reach.
 I often see it arise in conversations with other members of the Power Hitters Club who are working on performance reports.

 Jon has written about this metric in the past, particularly after Facebook made changes to the way reach is defined.

 A general disclaimer: For organic Facebook Page Reach, I do not recommend over-emphasizing this metric.
 It can be a vanity metric that is not connected to actual results.

 However, you may have a reason for more holistic performance reporting, such as when you have a particularly high performing advertised post or The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More, and you wish to include organic results in broader performance analysis.